Johnnychen384/Full-Stack-Movie-Streaming-App/README.md

 2. Weird bug where the edit or delete icons will not disappear when mouseleaves the element.

 ## Note
-  A. limit each movie in favorites array using title
+  1. limit each movie in favorites array using title

-  B. When movie is added into favorites array possibly include the genre it was found in
+  2. When movie is added into favorites array possibly include the genre it was found in